gdbooks/3DCollisions/Intermission0/README.md

 I'm not saying you need to change anything, you should proceed with whatever method makes more sense to you!
 I just wanted to point out what my code is looking like.
 This is what my hierarchy is:

 ![Mine](mine.png)

+Take a minute, make sure your hierarchy is one you are happy with and that you are happy with how your code is formatted.